Where do I park?

 Visitor passes and day and month permit sales are final.

-Semester and annual permits can be returned within seven days for a full refund.
+Semester and annual permits can be returned within seven calendar days for a full refund.
+Returns must be made during regular business hours.
+The day of purchase is day one, so a permit bought on April 1st must be returned in the Parking Office by the end of business on April 7th.
 After that period, there are no refunds except as noted below:

 - Employees who purchased the full-price prorated permit can return it for a prorated refund of the parking-fee portion of the price until May.